Asiatic Lily: How To Care For Asiatic Lilies

 The video below shows how to propagate lily bulbs by ‘Scaling.”

-When And How To Deadhead Asiatic Lilies
+When And How To Deadhead Lilium Asiatic

 Deadheading the blooms as soon as the petals drop improves the appearance but also prevents the plant from using up its energy on seed development.

-How to prune lilies?
+How to prune lily asiatic?

 DO NOT prune the foliage, however, until it dies off naturally during fall.
 The leaves work gathering energy from the sun to store in the bulbs for the next season’s bloom.